GenieFramework/Genie.jl/docs/5--Handling_Query_Params.md

 end
 ```

-The `getpayload` function has a few specializations, and one of them accepts the key and the default value.
-The default value is retuned if the `key` variable is not defined.
+The `getpayload` function has a few specializations, and one of them accepts the key and a default value.
+The default value is returned if the `key` variable is not defined.
 You can see the various implementations for `getpayload` using the API docs or Julia's `help>` mode.